YuetongLiu/Forcasting_on_Stock/README.md

 # Prophet_Forecasting
 Forcasting DAX trends in EuStock using prophet

-There are three major section in the program
+There are three major sections in the program

 - Data Cleaning
 - Exploratory Data Analysis